-179 4.3.
+181 4.3.
 Combinatorial Kalman filter

-A tracking algorithm based on A Common Tracking Software (ACTS) toolkit [24] with the combinatorial Kalman Filter (CKF) technique for track finding and fitting is used as a benchmark.
-In this classical tracking method, track finding starts from seeds, which are the triplets formed from the first three detector layers.
-An initial estimate of track parameters is obtained from the seed and is used to predict the next hit and is updated progressively, with the measurement search performed at the same time as the fit.
+A tracking algorithm based on A Common Tracking Software (ACTS) toolkit [24] with the 182 combinatorial Kalman Filter (CKF) technique for track finding and fitting is used as a 183 benchmark.
+In this classical tracking method, track finding starts from seeds, which are the 184 triplets formed from the first three detector layers.
+To avoid a combinatorial growth in the 185 number of seeds at high particle density, further constraints are placed on seeds sharing the 186 same hits by prioritising the better-aligned seeds.
+An initial estimate of track parameters is 187 obtained from the seed and is used to predict the next hit and is updated progressively, with 188 the measurement search performed at the same time as the fit.
+189

-186 4.4.
+190 4.4.
 Final track selection